by: Thomas Young

 - Average Order Amount – This applies to e-commerce websites and should be over $100 per order if possible.
 This stat should also be tracked for lead generation sites, as it will impact ROI calculations.

 These targets should be reviewed and compared with your sales team’s benchmarks.
 All of these targets work together to measure sales and marketing effectiveness and to drive sales revenues.
 A key conversion point for the sales team is the ratio of web leads that turn into customers.
 Another key factor in this conversion rate is the length of time customers stay with the company.
 Both of those benchmarks are related to your strategic digital marketing efforts and the quality of your leads.
 The quality of your website visitor is a result of your website marketing strategy.

 Use the key points in this chapter to set clear strategic digital marketing goals and specific targets from your digital marketing stats.
 It will be a challenge to grow sales through your Internet marketing efforts if you are not clear on strategic digital marketing goals.
 These goals also become discussion points in your strategic digital marketing meetings and guideposts in reviewing your website stats.

 - Set up Google Analytics and Webmaster Tools.

 - Set targets for each key web stat mentioned in this chapter.

 - Prepare a written report for the entire sales and marketing team including these benchmarks.

-- Review goals at the beginning of your monthly web marketing meetings.
+- Review goals at the beginning of your monthly strategic digital marketing meetings.

-- Set action plans that relate to improvements for each web marketing goal.
+- Set action plans that relate to improvements for each strategic digital marketing goal.

 - Set online growth targets and goal improvements for each month and year.